Curriculum

 Our Mission

-Our goal is to provide every child with a quality early childhood experience.
+Our mission is to provide every child with a quality early childhood experience.
 We strive to create a safe, nurturing and developmentally appropriate environment, which fosters individual needs.
 We view education as a partnership between parents and teachers.
 We believe it is essential to develop a good rapport with each child and parent based on open communication and mutual respect.
 We believe this is the foundation of a successful school experience.
 We believe in empowering children by offering them opportunities to make decisions and solve problems.
 It is our goal that children will possess confidence in their abilities and establish lasting relationships with teachers and peers.
 By offering an engaging curriculum, it is our aspiration that each child will develop a positive outlook towards school, a better appreciation of the world around them, and acquire a lifelong love for learning during their time spent with us.

 If you have any questions about our program please feel free to address them with the director, in our office or contact us here.
 Thank you in advance!

-Our Program Levels
+Program Levels

 Bronze Level